Skip to Content

 Example

-// Simple usage const namespace = await useSearch("documents"); const results = await namespace.query({ vector: queryEmbedding, includeAttributes: true, }); // With configuration const namespace = await useSearch("documents", { project: "my-project", environment: "production", });
+// Simple usage const namespace = await useSearch("documents"); const results = await namespace.query({ vector: queryEmbedding, includeAttributes: true, }); // With explicit configuration const namespace = await useSearch("documents", { project: "my-project", environment: "production", });

 Namespace methods